Last Updated on January 4, 2021 by Julia Wilson

 Usually, a small amount of fluid is located in this space (5 ml or less), which allows for the smooth movement of the structures in the thorax during respiration.
 Small blood vessels in the pleural lining produce this fluid, blood and lymph nodes take away any excess to keep it in balance.
 Pyothorax is a septic form of pleural effusion, which is covered here.

 The average age of cats who develop pyothorax is 4-6 years; however, it can occur in cats of any age.
 Multiple cat households have a greater incidence as well as entire male cats who roam outside, presumably because of the increased risk of bite wounds.
-There are no breed predispositions.

 Any pathogenic organism can cause pyothorax including fungal, viral, bacterial or protozoal; however, bacterial infection is by far the most common pathogen.
 The collection of pus is due to dead white blood cells and dead bacteria.
 Common bacteria involved in pyothorax include Pasteurella spp (the most common), Nocardia spp, Streptococcus spp, Clostridium spp, Proteus spp, Bacteroides spp and Mycoplasma spp.
 Less common causes include toxoplasma (protozoa), cryptococcosis and Blastomyces (fungal infections).
 Most cases of pyothorax are polymicrobial, which means there is more than one organism.